kelsangt/Lets-Be-Friends/README.md

 # Timeline

-- ***Thursday Afternoon***: Setup the project, sort out webpack, and research the Canvas API.
+- **Thursday Afternoon**: Setup the project, sort out webpack, and research the Canvas API.
 Get the files up and running and figure out how the files interact with each other.
-- ***Friday***: Work on the game logic to figure out what each decision does and how it is coded.
+- **Friday**: Work on the game logic to figure out what each decision does and how it is coded.
-- ***The Weekend:*** Finish up on the logic for the game and research animation to make the visuals of the game pop.
+- **The Weekend:** Finish up on the logic for the game and research animation to make the visuals of the game pop.
-- ***Monday:*** Get the game to work on the screen and for the user to be able to play the game to its entirety.
+- **Monday:** Get the game to work on the screen and for the user to be able to play the game to its entirety.
-- ***Tuesday:*** Devote time to working on the styling of the game, making sure the presentation is great and fits my vision for the game.
+- **Tuesday:** Devote time to working on the styling of the game, making sure the presentation is great and fits my vision for the game.
-- ***Wednesday:*** Improve styling of the game, see if I can expand the game if the timeline is going according to plan.
+- **Wednesday:** Improve styling of the game, see if I can expand the game if the timeline is going according to plan.
-- ***Thursday:*** Deploy project to GitHub.
+- **Thursday:** Deploy project to GitHub pages.
 Look over all the files and make revisions as needed.

 # Bonus Features

 - This game can be expanded by adding a 2D walking aspect: The user model can walk around a town, interacting with other people to begin interactions.
-This will then transition to the competitive interaction mode, where the user makes decisions.
+This will then transition to the competitive interaction mode, where the user makes decisions in order to win the interaction.
 - Another expansion is the ability to have multiple pets and swap between them during the competition